Ashrafharuna7/Embedded-Systems-Project2/README.md

 *Figure 2: Circuit Diagram of Project*

+## Timers
+Timers are hardware peripherals used for precise time measurement and control.
+They act as counters that increment or decrement at a fixed rate, based on the microcontroller's clock.
+This allows for tasks like generating periodic signals like PWM for the fan and measuring time intervals which is important for calculating the rpm.
+Timers played a crucial role in enabling precise and real-time control of the fan's behaviour.

+### Timer 1 Channel 1 (PWM Generation)
+This timer and channel was used to generate a PWM signal on PA8 to control the speed of the fan.
+By adjusting the duty cycle of this signal, the average voltage supplied to the fan is varied, which directly influences its rotational speed.

+### Timer 1 Channel 2 (Input Capture)
+This channel was configured on PA9 in input capture mode to record the time between consecutive rising edges of the fan's tachometer signal.
+This time difference is used to calculate the fan's RPM.

+### Timer 2 (Encoder Mode)
+This timer was configured PA0 and PB3 in encoder mode to count the changes in the rotary encoder's output.
+The counter increases and decreases depending on the direction of rotation, allowing smooth, incremental control of the PWM duty cycle.

 ## Encoder Mode
 One of the operation modes for the timers on the STM32 is **encoder mode**.
 The purpose of this mode is to increment or decrement the timer counter when a transitiion occurs on the rotary encoder.
 The increment or decrement depends on the clockwise or counter-clockwise movement of the encoder.